hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 - Member pruning - prevent cluster members which to not own requested data from being involved in job execution
 - Processor pruning - eliminate redundant stage processor creation
-- (IMap) Partition pruning - extract partition condition and assign only required partition to be read by `ReadMapOrCacheP`
+- Scan partition pruning - extract partition condition and select only required partition to be read by scanning processors (`ReadMapOrCacheP`, `MapIndexScanP`)

 ## Goals

 The goals of that initiative is corresponding with items enumerated in 'Terminology' section:

-- deploy a job only on members which contain required partitions.
+- deploy a job only on members which contain required partitions,
-- limit number of partitions involved in IMap scan.
+- limit number of partitions involved in IMap scans.

 Non-goals are: